Lisinopril and Heart attack - a phase IV clinical study of FDA data

 What is Heart attack?

-Common drugs people take besides Lisinopril *:
+What are other drugs people take besides Lisinopril? *

 * Approximation only.
 Some reports may have incomplete information.